 Overview of the Federation

-The Canadian Federation of Students was formed in 1981 to provide students with a united and effective voice both provincially and nationally.
-At the time, it was recognized that for students to be truly effective in representing their collective interests to the government it was vital to unite under one banner.
+The Canadian Federation of Students was formed in 1981 to provide students with a united and effective voice on the provincial and national level.
+The Federation recognized that for students to be truly effective in representing their collective interests to the government, it was vital to unite under one banner.

 Now with over 500,000 members represented by more than 60 local students’ unions, the Canadian Federation of Students is the largest voice for post-secondary students in Canada.
 Manitoba’s five-member locals unite over 45,000 full- and part-time students.